This post is dedicated to Doggy Dan's 5 Golden Rules of Dog Training.

 Who's the Pack Leader?

-If you've watched Cesar Milan, you'll know what being a pack leader is about - The alpha of the group who controls the behavior of the rest; the head honcho of the group.
+If you've seen documentaries about wolves and dogs in the wild, you'll know what being a dog pack leader is about - The alpha of the group who controls the behavior of the rest.

 To put it simply, a pack leader is simply being the top in the dog hierarchy.